DrAnaximandre/bramu/README.md

 ## Acknowledgments
 Thanks given to the amazing neuro and sonic-pi communities.
-Thanks to @hyruuk for help.
+Thanks to @hyruuk for help connecting the Muse to a laptop with eegsynth.
 The core Python code was adapted from https://github.com/alexandrebarachant/muse-lsl/blob/master/examples/neurofeedback.py

 ## License